walmartlabs/lacinia/docs/tutorial/rating-mutation.rst

 Our goal is a mutation which allows a member of ClojureGameGeek to apply a rating to a game.
-We must cover two cases: one where the member is adding an entirely new rating, and one where the member is revising a prior rating.
+We must cover two cases: one where the member is adding an entirely new rating for particular game, and one where the member is revising a prior rating of the game.

-Along the way, we'll also start to see how to handle errors, which tend to be more common when implementing mutations than with queries.
+Along the way, we'll also start to see how to handle errors; errors tend to be more common when implementing mutations than with queries.

 It is implicit that queries are idempotent (can be repeated getting the same results,